AlexaCRM/alexacrm.github.io/datapress/Forms/gravity-forms.md

 <img src="/images/gf-lookup.png" width="400" alt="GF lookup"/>
 </div>

-If you select the dropdown, you must also select the table and view to lookup.
-The dialog view does not require any additional settings.
+When using the Dropdown or Dialog options, configuration of the Table and View settings is mandatory.

 <div class="text--center">
 <img src="/images/gf-lookup2.png" width="400" alt="GF lookup 2"/>